Salina, Kansas

 The first school was taught to area students as early as 1862, from a small frame house on Iron Avenue.
 That same year, the townspeople were thrown into a state of great alarm by well-founded reports that hostile Indians were approaching from the west, massacring all the white people they found.
 Some were inclined to pooh-pooh the idea, but when the ranchmen came to town after several had been butchered and confirmed the report, they discovered that it was a matter that required immediate action.
 The consternation became general, and a regular panic seized the community.
 Those who had settled east of Salina made for Junction City and Fort Riley, and those west and in the immediate neighborhood of Salina hurried to town.
 Seeing the danger that threatened them and knowing the terrible results of an Indian massacre, which was likely to occur, they immediately set to work.
 They built a stockade 50×150 feet on the north side of what is now Iron Avenue.
 These preparations were made none too soon; for the Indians meeting with no opposition on their way, came on with a whoop; but seeing that the people of Salina were prepared to give them a warm reception, they gave the place a wide berth; and thus Salina escaped a massacre.

-Confederate bushwhackers
+Confederate bushwhackers.

 That same year, the fledgling settlement met with another foe — Confederate guerillas.
 Early in the morning of September 17, 1862, while most of the townfolk were still in bed, they were awakened by a group of about 20 Confederate bushwhackers.
 So suddenly was the dash made into Salina, and so unexpectedly, that the people were unprepared to meet it, and from the very moment the gang entered, the town was at its mercy.
 Meeting with no resistance, they attempted no personal injury, but houses were entered, stores ransacked, and wherever any powder, ammunition, arms, or tobacco were found, the marauders appropriated it.
 They destroyed firearms they could not carry off with them, and everything was thought to be of service to the people in case of pursuit.
 On leaving, they took 25 horses and six mules, most of which were the property of the Kansas Stage Company.
 After they had gone, it was discovered that they had overlooked one horse, which was mounted by R. H. Bishop, who rode to Fort Riley, covering 50 miles in five hours.
 A party of soldiers was sent from the fort, but the bushwhackers had long gone.
 Though no one was hurt, it was a significant loss for a frontier community to lose their means of protection and travel.

-After the Civil War was over, Salina would get a boost when news that the Kansas Pacific Railroad would build its line through the town.
+After the Civil War, Salina would get a boost when news that the Kansas Pacific Railroad would build its line through the town.
 With the coming of the railroad came a stream of immigration, and Salina pushed rapidly ahead.
 Before the advent of the railroad, there was neither a schoolhouse nor a church in the town, although there were several church organizations.
 Anticipating the railroad, which was then being pushed towards Salina as rapidly as possible, W. A. Phillips, in December 1866, surveyed and laid off lots in the new “Phillips’ Addition to Salina.”

 Hotel and Depot, Salina 1867, photo by Alexander Gardner.